eostitan/resource-usage-oracle/README.md

 Data is stored in Redis which is persisted to file every 5 minutes.

+All data is pruned to the most recent 7 days every hour.

+A CSV file of the all data is exported to redis/accounts-usage.csv every 15 minutes.

 Data submission uses a small node.js Express http server, as I'm not aware of an efficient Python library for pushing transactions.

 ### How to run